John Faucheraud Grimké: Family

-John Faucheraud Grimké was a member of Charleston’s upper class and was well known in society.
-His uncle Frederick Grimké (1705-1778) was the father of Elizabeth Grimké (1742-1792) the wife of John Rutledge.
+John Faucheraud Grimké was a member of Charleston’s upper class and was well-known in society.
+His uncle Frederick Grimké (1705–1778) was the father of Elizabeth Grimké (1742–1792), the wife of John Rutledge.
 In 1784, he married Mary Smith, known as "Polly", a descendant of Thomas Smith, whose extended Charleston family was wealthy and influential.
 The couple maintained a large slave population at Belmont, their rice plantation, and their other up-countries properties, as well as in their house in Charleston at 321 East Bay Street.
 Mary Grimké was particularly strict with the slaves, often to the distress of her daughters, Sarah and Angelina.
-Grimké may have had questions about slavery, but he never publicly took a stand against the system under which he became a rich man, nor did he take any action to oppose it.
+Grimké may have had questions concerning slavery, but he never publicly stood against the system under which he became a rich man, nor did he take any action to oppose it.

 John and Mary Grimké had fourteen children, three of whom died in infancy.
-Their children included Sarah Moore Grimké and Angelina Grimké Weld, who found living in a slaveowning family intolerable, moved to Philadelphia, and became influential abolitionist activists and speakers, drawing on their first-hand knowledge of slavery's horrors.
+Their children included Sarah Moore Grimké and Angelina Grimké Weld, who found living in a slave-owning family intolerable, moved to Philadelphia, and became influential abolitionists and speakers, drawing on their first-hand knowledge of slavery's horrors.
 Other children were attorney and reformer Thomas Smith Grimké and Henry W. Grimké.
 Another son, Frederick (born 1 September 1791; died 8 March 1863), a graduate of Yale, moved to Chillicothe, Ohio.
 He became a judge and state supreme court justice.

 As a widower, their son Henry W. Grimké lived in a common-law relationship with Nancy Weston, an enslaved woman of color.
-They had three mixed-race sons whom he recognized fully (but did not free, due to the South Carolina law of 1841 forbidding the freeing of slaves, or introduce to his family): Archibald Grimké, who became a journalist and diplomat; Francis J. Grimké, a Presbyterian minister; and John Grimké, born just a few months after Henry's death in 1852.
+They had three mixed-race sons whom he recognized fully (but did not free, due to the South Carolina law of 1841 forbidding the freeing of slaves, nor introduce to his family): Archibald Grimké, who became a journalist and diplomat; Francis J. Grimké, a Presbyterian minister; and John Grimké, born just a few months after Henry's death in 1852.
 In 1868, Henry's sisters Sarah and Angelina learned about his to-them unknown sons, then in college at Lincoln University outside Philadelphia.
 They helped the boys through college and opened their homes to them.

 Death

 After the attempted impeachment, Grimké's health deteriorated.
 When the leading doctors in Charleston could find no cure, they advised the judge to go to Philadelphia to consult an expert physician.
 He took his daughter Sarah with him as nursemaid and companion.
 The doctor could not determine the cause or nature of Grimké's affliction, and suggested that sea air might help.
-Grimké and his daughter moved to a boardinghouse at the Atlantic shore in Long Branch, New Jersey.
+Grimké and his daughter moved to a boardinghouse on the Atlantic shore at Long Branch, New Jersey.
 A short time later, he died of his unknown wasting disease.
-He was buried in Long Branch.
+His body was buried at Long Branch.